openedx/edx-documentation/en_us/students/source/SFD_student_notes.rst

 #.
 When the note editor opens, enter your note and any tags that you want to
    add.
 You can also save the highlight for the passage without entering a note or tag.

+   * To highlight a passage without adding a note or tag, select **Save** or press Enter.
+When you hover over the highlighted text, the note field contains the words "no comment".

    * To enter a note, click **Comments**, and then type the text of your note.
      Your note can contain as many words as you want.